“If you’re going to have a difficult life, it might as well be childhood, since it’s so short” might be the dumbest thing ever said.

 I disagree.
 It’s the percentage of life that is difficult that matters most, and a difficult childhood skews that percentage for a long, long time.

-If you have a difficult childhood, that means that 100% of your life up until a certain age is difficult, and these are fundamental years upon which the foundation of our lives is often set.
+If you have a difficult childhood, that means 100% of your life up until a certain age is difficult, and these are fundamental years on which the foundation of our lives is often laid.

 This alone is exceptionally damaging to people.